 Example b.
 During visual examination of a weld, the inspectors identified that the vendor’s QC inspector failed to verify that he had the minimum required light intensity

-Minor because: Although the QC inspector did not measure the light intensity, the ambient lighting was than the minimum and a visual indication could have been seen by the inspector.
+Minor because: Although the QC inspector did not measure the light intensity, the ambient lighting was more than the minimum and a visual indication could have been seen by the inspector.

-Greater-than-minor if: he ambient lighting was less than the minimum, the welds were required to be re-inspected, and a previously unidentified indication was found.
+Greater-than-minor if: The ambient lighting was less than the minimum, the welds were required to be re-inspected, and a previously unidentified indication was found.

 Or the lighting could have been less than the required minimum and the welds were not accessible for re-inspection.